Janko-dev/raxio/README.md

 # Raxio

 `raxio` is a domain specific language (DSL) that allows for symbolic pattern matching.
-At its core lies the idea of representing some expression that consists of algebraic symbols with arbitrary arguments (functors) and atomic symbols (variables), and thereafter apply rules to manipulate the symbolic expression.
-In other words match against patterns of a rule and then produce the corresponding result of the transformation.
-This can be done by either defining rules definitions that are bound to an identifier or applying in-line rules directly without first defining an identifier.
-See the the [how it works](#how-it-works) section, the [examples](#examples) and the [grammar](#grammar) for more details on the syntax.
+At its core lies the idea of representing some expression consisting of algebraic symbols either by an identifier accompanied by a set of arbitrary sub-expression arguments (i.e., functors) or by an identifier acting as an atomic symbol (variables).
+Furthermore, rules can be defined that map a pattern to another pattern.
+Using these rules, a given expression can be transformed and manipulated with the goal of deriving some target expression or proving some mathematical form.
+Rules can either be bound to an identifier and called at a later point during the pattern matching sequence, or they can be defined directly on a given expression, which are denoted as in-line rules.
+Consider reading up on the [syntax](#syntax) and reviewing the [examples](#examples).

-Currently, the project is capable of assisting in simple mathematical proofs.
-However, it is not meant as a serious proof assistant, but rather, as a simple command line tool, which I created for recreational and educational purposes.
+I wrote this DSL purely for educational and recreational purposes.
+Even though `raxio` is capable of assisting in some mathematical proofs, as shown in the examples section, it is not meant as a serious tool with capabilities similar [Coq](https://github.com/coq/coq) or [Isabelle](https://isabelle.in.tum.de/).
+Nevertheless, `raxio` requires not much setup and its REPL environment provide the user with simple hands-on pattern matching.

-The application is written in Rust and used via the command line interface.
+The application is written in Rust and requires a command line interface.
 The components of `raxio` follow the typical interpreter pipeline, i.e., lexing the input text to obtain a stream of tokens, parsing the tokens into data structures that express statements, and interpreting the statements to manipulate the state in the runtime environment.

 ## Todo's
 - [x] Add in-fix math operators `+`, `-`, `*`, and `/`, during lexing and parsing that get translated to `add()`, `sub()`, `mul()`, and `div()`, respectively.
 Will help with readability.